Happy-Ferret/rust-simple-pulse/README.md

-# This is pulse simple (pulseaudio) package for Rust.
+# pulseaudio simple client in Rust

 You need to have pulseaudio installed in order to compile and run this.